-New Narrative: BATC employs a school psychologist and guidance counselor in our Student Services Department who provides career guidance counseling in addition to assisting students with their emotional or other psychological barriers to success.
+- BATC employs a school psychologist and guidance counselor in our Student Services Department who provides career guidance counseling in addition to assisting students with their emotional or other psychological barriers to success.
 As part of this function, BATC provides assessment opportunities for students in predicting their aptitude in any one of the 50-60 different CTE career paths offered at BATC.

-In addition to counseling and assessment services provided within Student Services, BATC also encourages and assists instructional department heads, along with instructors, to provide career guidance counseling within their respective areas of expertise.
+In addition to counseling and assessment services provided within Student Services, - BATC also encourages and assessment services provided within Student Services, BATC also encourages and assists instructional department heads, along with instructors, to provide career guidance counseling within their respective areas of expertise.
 Program offerings link to many different career pathways and as a result, instructors work closely with students to ensure the curriculum outlines chosen will lead to one of the respective career pathways associated with that specific program.
 For example, our Information Technology program leads to career pathways that include computer repair, network management, computer programming, and electronics fields.
+Students are assisted in selecting a coherent, prepackaged series of courses designed to help them move directly into the workforce in their chosen career area upon completion of the training program.